RickRomig/FnLoC/README.md

 Copyright 2018-2019, Richard Romig

+Licensed under the GNU General Public License, version 2.0.

 ### Description:
-1. **FnLoC** is a program that runs from a command-line which counts logical lines of code in C and C++ source code files disregarding comments and blank lines.
-It also counts and lists functions by name displaying their respective lines of code.
+1. **FnLoC** is a program that runs from a command-line which counts logical lines of code in C and C++ source code files, disregarding comments and blank lines.
+It also counts and lists functions by name displays their respective lines of code counts.
 The program assumes that the code is written according to modern C coding standards as illustrated in _The C Programming Language, 2nd edition_ by Brian W. Kernighan & Dennis M. Ritchie.
 Comments and blank lines are not counted as lines of code.
 The programs takes into account both C and C++ style comments.
 Lines containing only opening or closing braces ({}) are not counted as lines of code.
 2. **LLoC** is an accompanying program that simply counts logical lines of source code, disregarding blank lines and comments without the breakdown into functions.
 3. The **loc2file** Bash script acts as a wrapper for FnLoC and LLoC.
 It displays the output from FnLoC to the screen as it writes the data to a text file with a .loc extension.
 If there is a matching header file, it will be run through LLoC with the output appended to the file.
 4. FnLoC and LLoC are standalone programs with no known dependencies and were written using only standard C libraries.